 How do you make an offering memorandum for a real estate deal?

-An offering memorandum (OM) is typically published as a PDF and then shared with prospective investors.
+A commercial real estate offering memorandum (OM) is typically published as a PDF and then shared with prospective investors.
 It covers a substantial amount of legal and marketing material, including an executive summary, deal structure details, risks and disclosures sections, and an investor suitability form.
-A securities or real estate attorney most often assembles your OM for you while sourcing transaction-related content from you.
+A securities or real estate attorney most often assembles your commercial real estate OM for you while sourcing transaction-related content from you.

 Let’s jump right into it.
-The following is a list and brief explanation of the different elements that go into putting an OM together.
+The following is a list and brief explanation of the different elements that go into putting a real estate OM together.

-Right after the executive summary, we jump into the location of the asset.
+Right after, we jump into the location of the commercial real estate asset.
 Add images of the property’s location on a map, an aerial view of the site, and a second map highlighting important places (demand generators) near the property such as an airport, public transportation, restaurants and stores.

 The investment summary section covers various subtopics, each of which has its own separate section and brief description.

-Describes/includes where the property is located, when it was built, how large it is, any repairs it may need, and the current occupancy.
+Describes/includes where the commercial real estate property is located, when it was built, how large it is, any repairs it may need, and the current occupancy.

 Describes where the property is located, when it was built, the size, any repairs it may need, and current occupancy figures.